tanayk2610/DevOps-Pipeline/README.md

 # DevOpsKnights

+#### Team members and contributions
+Our team **DevOpsKnights** has following members:
+1. Pushpendra Singh Patel (ppatel16) - Creating remote VM using Ansible & configuring and running iTrust.
+2. Sayali Godbole (ssgodbol) - Configuring and running checkbox.io, documentation.
+3. Tanay Kothari (tkothar) - Jenkins Authentication Bypassing and Configuration, Screencast.
+4. Uddhav Bhosle (ubhosle) - Creating and running jobs using Jenkins-job builders.

+Everyone gave inputs for the report by providiing the challenges that they faced and their learning experiences.

 #### Prerquisites:
 * The machine on which this project is to be run should have the following applications installed:
 	* Ansible